Guide to Alternatives to Whiteboards | Vibe

 We’ll walk you through the most common hardware and software businesses are using right now to facilitate team collaboration — both in-person and remotely.

-Current Online Alternatives to Standard Whiteboards
+3 Alternatives to Whiteboards

 First, take a look at what types of tools are already commonly in use among teams working remotely.
 There are three main categories these standard whiteboard alternatives are typically called under: